Cameroon Insurance

 Cameroon suffers with political instability that can make business or humanitarian operations challenging here.

-The border regions and the north feature an ongoing struggle between separatists and government forces.
+The FCDO advises against all travel to the border regions with Nigeria, Chad and the Central African Republic, making high-risk Cameroon insurance essential.
+In addition, the northern region features an ongoing struggle between separatists and government forces.
 Kidnaps have been reported in the northwest and southwest regions.

 Medical facilities in Cameroon are poor, particularly in rural areas.
 Emergency facilities are extremely limited.
 We would always recommend Medical Evacuation cover as part of your Cameroon insurance to pay for emergency evacuation to South Africa or Europe if necessary.